Los Angeles Chargers: Theme song

 The Chargers' fight song, "San Diego Super Chargers", was recorded in 1979 at the height of the team's success with Air Coryell, and has a distinctly disco sound.
 The team under then-new owner Alex Spanos replaced the song in 1989 with a non-disco cover version, but the original version was revived in 2002.
-The team played this song at home games after Chargers scores and victories until it departed San Diego.
-From time to time during highlights of NFL PrimeTime, ESPN's Chris Berman and Tom Jackson would briefly sing the first line of the song's chorus.
+The team played this song at home games after Chargers scores and victories until they departed San Diego.